figtools/figgy.docs/docs/architecture/events.md

     - DeleteParameters

 1. DynamoDb Stream Events: [Source](https://github.com/figtools/figgy/blob/0e007cf28f882995855fac2d94204998ac48c411/terraform/figgy/lambda_dynamo_stream_replicator.tf#L17)
-    - Any change to `FiggyConfigReplication` DyanmoDB Table.
+    - Any change to `figgy-config-replication` DyanmoDB Table.

 These event streams trigger a number of features in Figgy including:

 - Maintaining records in the `figgy-config-cache` table.
 The Figgy CLI regularly queries this table inform its local cache.
 These names support the auto-complete functionality and browse tree in the Figgy CLI.

-- Triggering `source` -> `destination` replication.
+- Triggering `source` --> `destination` replication.
 If a source record is updated, Figgy will automatically trigger replication to all destinations.
-Likewise, if a new `source` -> `destination` record is added, a DDB stream event will trigger immediate replication.
+Likewise, if a new `source` --> `destination` record is added, a DDB stream event will trigger immediate replication.

 - Maintaining the Figgy audit log.
 The `figgy-config-auditor` table maintains a history of all parameter changes over time.